googleapis/python-aiplatform/README.rst

 .. note::

-   The following Generative AI modules in the Vertex AI SDK are deprecated as of June 24, 2025 and will be removed on June 24, 2026:
+   The following Generative AI modules in the Gemini Enterprise Agent Platform SDK are deprecated as of June 24, 2025 and will be removed on June 24, 2026:
    `vertexai.generative_models`, `vertexai.language_models`, `vertexai.vision_models`, `vertexai.tuning`, `vertexai.caching`.
 Please use the
    [Google Gen AI SDK](https://pypi.org/project/google-genai/) to access these features.
 See [the migration guide](https://cloud.google.com/vertex-ai/generative-ai/docs/deprecations/genai-vertexai-sdk) for details.
-   You can continue using all other Vertex AI SDK modules, as they are the recommended way to use the API.
+   You can continue using all other Gemini Enterprise Agent Platform SDK modules, as they are the recommended way to use the API.

 Quick Start
 -----------